neotechclub/w4-site-slides/slides.md

 # Creating a Portfolio with GitHub Pages

-A simple guide to be a 10x Developer
+A simple guide to be a 10x Developer (lol)

 <div class="abs-br m-6 text-xl">
   <a href="https://github.com/neotechclub/" target="_blank" class="slidev-icon-btn">